dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/intro.md

 ## Conventions

-The amount of code writen in order for EF to create a complete database is minimal because of the use of conventions, or assumptions that EF makes.
+The amount of code writen in order for EF to create a complete DB is minimal because of the use of conventions, or assumptions that EF makes.

 * The names of `DbSet` properties are used as table names.
 For entities not referenced by a `DbSet` property, entity class names are used as table names.